-Applications for streaming interview placement are now open for our 2019 program.
 Please note that if you are already enrolled in the Developing Musicians Program you do not have to reapply to continue in the same stream (eg. classical, jazz, theory & aural).
-New applicants should submit their application via our webform.
-Streaming interviews will take place the week of 12 November 2018.
+Streaming interviews will take place on the 2nd, 3rd and 4th of December.

 Students in the 2021 Developing Musicians Program intake have the opportunity to apply for the following components: